 - 2 tablespoons olive oil for frying, plus more to prepare casserole and drizzle on top

-- Prepare casserole dish by oiling the bottom of it
+- Prepare a casserole dish by oiling the bottom of it

 - Preheat oven to 450°F

-- Whip the eggs and combine them well with the cream or milk mixture
+- Whisk eggs and combine well with cream

-- Bake the moussaka for 45 minutes, or until the potatoes are fork tender, covered with foil
+- Cover with foil and bake for 45 minutes, or until the potatoes are fork-tender

-- Remove the foil, pour the liquid mixture over the entire dish, covering all of the top layer; bake for 15 more minute until the top is golden brown
+- Remove the foil, pour the egg/cream mixture evenly over the entire casserole and bake for 15 more minutes until the top is golden brown

 - Cool for 15 to 20 minutes before serving

-- This is often served with something similar to sour cream; I thought the tomato salad was a better choice 🙂
+- This is often served with something similar to sour cream called pavlaka